shervinea/cheatsheet-translation/pt/cheatsheet-deep-learning.md

 **21. Convolutional layer requirement ― By noting W the input volume size, F the size of the convolutional layer neurons, P the amount of zero padding, then the number of neurons N that fit in a given volume is such that:**

-&#10230; Requisito de camada convolucional - Note que W é o tamanho do volume de entrada, F o tamanho dos neurônios da camada convolucional, P a quantidade de preenchimento de zeros, então o número de neurônios N que cabem em um dado volume é tal que:
+&#10230; Requisito de camada convolucional - Dado que W é o tamanho do volume de entrada, F o tamanho dos neurônios da camada convolucional, P a quantidade de preenchimento de zeros, então o número de neurônios N que cabem em um dado volume é tal que:

 <br>

 **22. Batch normalization ― It is a step of hyperparameter γ,β that normalizes the batch {xi}.
 By noting μB,σ2B the mean and variance of that we want to correct to the batch, it is done as follows:**

 &#10230; Normalização em lote - É uma etapa de hiperparâmetro γ,β que normaliza o lote {xi}.
-Note que μB,σ2B são a média e a variância daquilo que queremos conectar ao lote, isso é feito como se segue:
+Dado que μB,σ2B são a média e a variância daquilo que queremos conectar ao lote, isso é feito como se segue:

 <br>